You always have time to learn with English videos.

 Eventually, her career as a musician took off.
 This means she became successful and she didn’t have to work on the street anymore, but she was inspired from her days as a street performer and shares what she’s learned.

-All in one sitting, you could practice listening, reading, writing and speaking with just a few videos.
+Now you know how to improve English by watching informative, entertaining and inspiring videos!
+All in one sitting, you could practice listening, reading, writing and speaking with just a few English videos.
 So get out there and start finding some videos that interest you!
 If all goes well, you’ll reach English fluency faster than you thought possible.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.